 The On Cloudventure Peak is a trail running shoe, designed for moving fast in the Mountains.
-So with that in mind, I decided to go for a run up Mount Tamalpais, in Marin California, to see if the claims were true.
+So with that in mind, I decided to summit Mount Tamalpais, in Marin California, to see if the claims were true.

 Before I go into more detail I’d just like to add some thoughts I had before testing them out.
 The last trail shoe I tested from On Running was the Cloudventure Waterproof, I really enjoyed the “bouncy” sensation I noticed when running downhill.
 It is a comfortable shoe, and provides a lot of protection and cushioning.
 The only problem I had with them is the energy lost through the front pods when running up hills.
 Everything felt that much harder as the force from my legs was absorbed by the front pods which felt a little too big to me.